ABOUT THE FESTIVAL

 • Does your film have a principal that identifies as AANHPI? (writer, producer, director, animator, cinematographer, main actor)

-• We are not an international film festival.
-If your film does not include a North American subject, director, writer, or lead actor, please explain how your film meets our submission criteria.
+• We are NOT an international film festival.
+If your film does not include a North American or Pacific Islander subject, director, writer, or lead actor, please explain how your film meets our submission criteria.

 •Please include names of principal(s), the role they played, and their ethnicity.